gammu/gammu/docs/manual/smsd/files.rst

 ``<ext>``
     ``txt`` for normal text SMS, ``smsbackup`` for :ref:`gammu-smsbackup` ``<note>``
-    any artibrary text which is ignored
+    any arbitrary text which is ignored

 For text messages, you can additionally append flags to extension: